-The stomach contains hydrochloric acid, a strong acid that helps break down food and protect against pathogens such as bacteria.
+The stomach contains hydrochloric acid, which is a strong acid

 The lining of the stomach is specially adapted to protect it from the powerful acid, but the esophagus is not protected.

-GERD affects people of all ages, sometimes for unknown reasons.
-Often, it is due to a lifestyle factor, but it can also be due to causes that cannot always be prevented.
+Acid reflux can affect people of all ages, sometimes for unknown reasons.
+It may happen due to a lifestyle factor, but also due to causes that cannot always be prevented.

 - smoking (active or passive)